NativeScript/firebase/packages/firebase-firestore/README.md

 const firestore = firebase().firestore(secondaryApp);
 ```

-### Collections & Documents
+## Firestore collections and documents

-Firestore stores data within "documents", which are contained within "collections".
+Firestore stores data within `documents`, which are contained within `collections`.
 Documents can also contain nested collections.
-For example, our users would each have their own "document" stored inside the "Users" collection.
+For example, our users would each have their own "document" stored inside the "users" collection.
 The collection method allows us to reference a collection within our code.

-In the below example, we can reference the collection users, and create a new user document:
+In the example below, we can reference the collection `users`, and create a new user document:

 ```ts
 import { firebase } from '@nativescript/firebase-core';